OksanaKitaychik/Samples/README.md

 Project files: https://github.com/OksanaKitaychik/Samples/tree/master/LocalStochasticVolModel

-Description: Includes a detailed model and model validation description ("Local Stochastic Vol Model - Oksana_Kitaychik_HMW7_Model_Validation").
+Description: Includes a detailed model and model validation description ("Local Stochastic Vol Model - Oksana_Kitaychik_...").
 This model is an extension of both local volatility and stochastic volatility models.
 I implemented it using ‘particle method’ which builds on the chaos propagation theory and McKean non-linear stochastic differential equations.
 The code/description also contain a number of model validation steps (sensitivity checks, stress tests, model calibration examples, comparison to benchmark models etc.)

 ### Project: K-Means and Modified Clustering